Let's Go Camping!

-- The kids new there were some snacks they could eat after James went to bed or while he was napping.
-These snacks were kept in a special place and knew to ask before they shared any foods with James.
+- The kids knew there were some snacks they could eat after James went to bed or while he was napping.
+These snacks were kept in a special place and everyone knew to ask before they shared any foods with James.

 - Create a special area to eat.
-We had one place that James ate and every one knew not to bring other food there.
+We had one place that my son ate and everyone knew not to bring other food there.

 - Everyone washes their hands after they eat.
 Tell people why.
 It’s not just about hygiene.

-- Others need to live it.
-After this trip, my family gets it and they are ready to hang out with other food allergic children.
+Others need to live it.
+After this camping trip, my family gets it and they are ready to hang out with other food allergic children.
 They saw what my daily life is like and that makes me feel stronger too.
 Having more people comfortable with what we need to do to keep James and other kids safe makes me happy.
 For them, being around us made our life ‘real’.
-This is what we do and why.
-Now they get it too.
+This is what we do and why, and now they get it too.

 How useful was this post?